codemancers/invoker/readme.md

     directory = /home/gnufied/god_particle
     command = zsh -c 'bundle exec ruby script/event_server'

+## Invoker as Pow alternative

+Invoker now supports pow like `.dev` subdomain.
+It will automatically make all your app servers defined on subdomain `label.dev`.

+To make it work though, you need to run following command, just once from anywhere:

+    ~> sudo invoker setup

+Now because invoker is making your app server available on a subdomain.
+It requires control over port on which your applications will be listening.
+This can be simply done by replacing specific port number in `ini` file with `$PORT`.
+For example:

+    [spree]
+    directory = /home/gnufied/spree
+    command = zsh -c 'bundle exec rails s -p $PORT

+    [api]
+    directory = /home/gnufied/api
+    command = zsh -c 'bundle exec rails s -p $PORT

+    [events]
+    directory = /home/gnufied/god_particle
+    command = zsh -c 'bundle exec ruby script/event_server'

+The subdomain feature won't work for apps which don't use `$PORT` placeholder.

+## Running Invoker

 After that you can start process manager via:

     ~> invoker start invoker.ini